danielgccr/Monkeys/README.md

 # Monkeys
-The web for the data of the players from a minigame of Ape Escape, Monkey Soccer/Football.
+The web for the data of the players from a minigame of Ape Escape 2 (PS2), Monkey Soccer/Football.

+For now, this repository is an incoherent mess.